M64GitHub/movy/doc/README.md

 Beyond the examples above, the `../demos/` directory shows working programs with animation, input handling, and visual effects.

-For instance, `stars.zig` demonstrates steady 60 FPS framerate control with an animated starfield effect, showing how to build smooth animations with precise timing.
-Other demos include interactive mouse/keyboard handling, UI windows, a complete game starter template, and video playback:

 **Run demos with:**
 ```bash
 zig build run-stars          # Animated starfield with 60 FPS control